Christian Community vs Worldly Community

-“Community” has become a buzzword, both in Christendom and in the world.
-In Christendom, you will find many churches with “community” in their name.
-For example, Community Church of ______ (name the town or city) or Community Bible Church.
+“Community” has become a buzzword, both in the church and in the world.
+In Christendom, you will find many churches with “community” in their name such as Community Bible Church.
 You also hear of Community Groups in many churches, referring to smaller groups that meet to have a bible study or gathering of some kind.
 As for the world, there are television shows titled Community, many colleges are named ______ Community College, and movies titled Community.

 The worldly perspective on community can be described with words such as support, encouragement, connection, fellow-feeling, etc. Those are the felt needs of people – as social creatures.
 Their community is simply in relation to themselves and others.
 God is not in the equation.

 The church’s perspective on community should be quite different!
-Our reason for having community should be for the sake of godliness.
-Our goal for having community should be to “walk in the light as He is in the light” (1 John 1).
-We should want community, not simply for connecting, but for the purpose of glorifying our Father who is in heaven.
+Christians should have community for the sake of godliness with the goal to “walk in the light as He is in the light” (1 John 1).
+We should want community not simply for connecting, but for the purpose of glorifying our Father who is in heaven.
 The Bible calls it fellowship.

 In order for there to be true Christian community, each person must have a focus on God, a reconciled relationship with Him.
 We see this concept most vividly in 1 John 1:1-10 where we read of the Apostle John’s eyewitness account of the Person and Work of Jesus Christ!
 The people in the church received that witness, and the Spirit of God made real in their lives the salvation they had in Jesus Christ.
 This resulted in fellowship with both the Father and the Son!